 Sailing Knots

-Available as a book and ebook it is ideal for beginner or advanced, as it deals with sailing knots and ropework from beginning to end.
+Available as a book and ebook it is ideal for beginner or advanced, as it deals with knots and ropework from beginning to end.

-The first section deals with rope construction and maintenance, moving on to the basic sailor’s knots which are essential to all boating activities.
+The first section deals with rope construction and maintenance, moving on to the basic knots which are essential to all boating activities.

 Every sailor needs a good knowledge of the variety of sailing knots, and their different uses and drawbacks.
-What follows are some of the most common sailing knots.
+What follows are some of the most common knots.

-As you are interested in learning how to tie nautical knots, you may also be interested in our 1 day Yacht Rigging and Rope Splicing Course that we run.
+You may also be interested in our 1 day Yacht Rigging and Rope Splicing Course that we run.
 More details can be found here: Yacht Rigging and Rope Splicing Course

 A half hitch is an unsecure knot which is used in conjunction with other types of knots to create secure knots.
 A half hitch is created by simply bringing the rope over and under the standing part.